Parental Guide to Apprenticeships

 The apprenticeships YouTube channel has useful hints and tips on applying plus other videos onapprenticeships, visit YouTube and search apprenticeships/NAS.

-The minimum wage for apprentices is £3.50** per hour, but many employers pay more than this.
-This is dependant on the sector, region and apprenticeship level e.g. some higher apprenticeships pay up to £500 per week.
+The minimum wage for apprentices is £3.70** per hour, but many employers pay more than this.
+This can be dependant on the sector, region and apprenticeship level.
 More details on salaries and entry criteria in specific apprenticeship occupations can be accessed by looking at the vacancies on ‘Find an apprenticeship’.

 The government has stated that all young people must stay in some form of education or training until at least their 18th birthday.
-This does not necessarily mean staying in school, young people have a choice about how they continue in education or training post 16, which could be through an apprenticeship or traineeship.
+This does not necessarily mean staying in school, young people have a choice about how they continue in education or training post 16, which could be through an apprenticeship.